XRPLF/xrpl-dev-portal/content/rippled-setup.md

 Additionally, running your own server gives you admin control over it, which allows you to run important admin-only and load-intensive commands.
 If you use a shared server, you have to worry about other users of the same server competing with you for the server's computing power.
 Many of the commands in the WebSocket API can put a lot of strain on the server, so `rippled` has the option to scale back its responses when it needs to.
 If you share a server with others, you may not always get the best results possible.

+Finally, if you run a validating node, you can use a stock node as a proxy to the public network while keeping your validating node on a private subnet only accessible to the outside world through the stock node.
+This makes it more difficult to compromise the integrity of your validating node.

 ## Reasons to Run a Validating Node ##

 The robustness of the Ripple network depends on an interconnected web of validators who each trust a few other validators _not to collude_.
 The more operators with different interests there are who run validating nodes, the more certain each member of the network can be that it continues to run impartially.
 If you or your organization relies on the Ripple Network, it is in your interest to contribute to the consensus process.